Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 Key points of the process:

-- Use Credentials to store access keys for Git, Registry, and Kubernetes.
+- Use Credentials to store access keys for Git, Registry, Kubernetes.

 - Timely